Decap Attack: Comic strip

-A comic strip loosely based upon Decap Attack appeared in the U.K.'s Sonic the Comic, written and drawn by Nigel Kitching, with some episodes co-written by Richard Piers Rayner and drawn by Mike McMahon.
+A comic strip adaptation loosely based upon Decap Attack appeared in the U.K.'s Sonic the Comic, written and drawn by Nigel Kitching, with some episodes co-written by Richard Piers Rayner and drawn by Mike McMahon.
 The strip contained a very absurdist and manic sense of humour, making frequent allusions to popular culture, and followed the daily life of Chuck D. Head and the other inhabitants of Castle Frank N. Stein.
 Aside from Chuck, other regular characters included Head the talking skull, who would frequently get thrown at enemies much to his annoyance; the evil-minded Igor, who was constantly trying to kill Chuck; and the stereotypical mad scientist Professor Frank N. Stein, who was actually faking his German accent and was really a former choirboy from Cardiff.
 Max D. Cap only appeared twice in the strip: in "Starring Chuck D. Head!", the premiere storyline that roughly adapts the game's events; and in "Dead!", in which the characters are taken to Hell.
 In both appearances, he was partnered with his accountant Rupert, who constantly encouraged Max to be more stereotypically evil in his mannerisms.
 Max was described by the Professor as being one of the evilest beings alive, as he borrowed the Professor's lawnmower and never returned it.

-The strip first appeared in Issue #10 of Sonic the Comic (October 1993), and became a firm favourite of both fans and Kitching.
+The strip first appeared in Issue #10 of Sonic the Comic (October 1993).
 The strip would continue to appear in the comic on a semi-regular basis until Issue #132 (June 1998), nearly seven years after the game's release.
 The strip was subsequently phased out in Issue #133 to make room for reprinted Sonic the Hedgehog strips as part of Fleetway Editions' five-year reader cycle policy.

 Reception

-Sega Force praised the game's graphics, saying it was "big, bold, colourfully and beautifully animated" while criticizing the gameplay as unoriginal.
+Sega Force praised the game's graphics, saying it was "big, bold, colourfully and beautifully animated", while criticizing the gameplay as unoriginal.
 Console XS said that Decap Attack is the same game as Magical Flying Hat Turbo Adventure but with gothic graphics and gory killings.
 They also felt the game was big and very playable.
-MegaTech praised the game calling it "A fun-filled platform game" and saying it’s identical to Magical Flying Hat Turbo Adventure but with different sprites.
+MegaTech praised the game calling it "a fun-filled platform game" and saying it's identical to Magical Flying Hat Turbo Adventure but with different sprites.

 Mega placed the game at #22 in their Top Mega Drive Games of All Time.